2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the subscription, must be unique
   - `provider_dsn` - connection string to a provider
-  - `replication_sets` - array of replication sets to subscribe to, these must already exist, default is "default"
+  - `replication_sets` - array of replication sets to subscribe to, these must already exist, default is "{default,default_insert_only}"
   - `synchronize_structure` - specifies if to synchronize structure from
     provider to the subscriber, default true
   - `synchronize_data` - specifies if to synchronize data from provider to the subscriber, default true
-  - `forward_origins` - array of origin names to forward, currently only supported values are empty array meaning don't forward any changes that didn't originate on provider node, or "all" which means replicate all changes no matter what is their origin, default is "all"
+  - `forward_origins` - array of origin names to forward, currently only supported values are empty array meaning don't forward any changes that didn't originate on provider node, or "{all}" which means replicate all changes no matter what is their origin, default is "{all}"

 - `pglogical.pglogical_drop_subscription(subscription_name name, ifexists bool)`
   Disconnects the subscription and removes it from the catalog.